“Are you sure you can handle being a military wife?”

-A question that was actually posed to my 25-year-old self.
+A question actually posed to me when I was 25-years-old.

 How the heck would I have known what kind of wife I was ready to be?
 Seriously.
 Did other brides-to-be get asked similar questions?

-Now, years later, I reflect back with such wonder.
-How the heck did we make it this far?
+Years later, I reflect back with such wonder.
+How did we make it this far?

-But receiving my favorite flowers or phone message on my “answering” machine would make my heart sing.
+~But receiving my favorite flowers or phone message on the “answering” machine would make my heart sing.
 And I would learn the kindness and grace of neighbors, friends, family.

 We would learn about things like burial wishes, life insurance plans, and imminent danger pay.

-But, we would cry buckets of tears and then put our faith in God.
+~But, after we cried buckets of tears, we put our faith in God.

-Our life would be full of things like orders, with little-to-no say- in what was next: 6 months, a year, 3 years.
+Our life would be full of things like orders, having little-to-no say in what was next: for six months, a year, three years.

-But we would live in places we never imagined, often experiencing retrospective blessings.
+~But we would live in places we never imagined, often experiencing unexpected blessings.